UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking: Benchmark Dataset

 \subsubsection{Evaluated Object Trackers}

-We evaluate performance of different object tracking methods and MOT systems on the \ds dataset.
-Notably, these MOT systems are constructed by the combinations of four state-of-the-art object detection algorithms, including DPM~\cite{DBLP:journals/pami/FelzenszwalbGMR10}, ACF~\cite{DBLP:journals/pami/DollarABP14}, R-CNN~\cite{DBLP:conf/cvpr/GirshickDDM14}, and CompACT~\cite{DBLP:conf/iccv/CaiMN15}, and six object tracking algorithms~\footnote{All source codes of the object detection and tracking algorithms are publicly available or provided by the authors.}, including GOG~\cite{DBLP:conf/cvpr/PirsiavashRF11}, CEM~\cite{DBLP:conf/cvpr/AndriyenkoS11}, DCT~\cite{DBLP:conf/cvpr/AndriyenkoSR12}, IHTLS~\cite{DBLP:conf/iccv/DicleCS13}, H\textsuperscript{2}T~\cite{DBLP:conf/cvpr/Longyin14}, and CMOT~\cite{DBLP:conf/cvpr/BaeY14}.
-All these methods take object detection results in each frame as the input and generate target trajectories to complete tracking task.
-We use the \ds-train set to determine the parameters for these methods, and the \ds-test set for evaluation.
+Using the \ds dataset, we evaluate performance of MOT systems constructed by different combinations of $6$ state-of-the-art object detection algorithms including DPM \citep{DBLP:journals/pami/FelzenszwalbGMR10}, ACF \citep{DBLP:journals/pami/DollarABP14}, R-CNN \citep{DBLP:conf/cvpr/GirshickDDM14}, CompACT \citep{DBLP:conf/iccv/CaiMN15}, Faster R-CNN \citep{DBLP:journals/pami/RenHG017}, and EB \citep{DBLP:conf/icmcs/WangLWZYX17}, and $10$ object tracking approaches including GOG \citep{DBLP:conf/cvpr/PirsiavashRF11}, CEM \citep{DBLP:conf/cvpr/AndriyenkoS11}, DCT \citep{DBLP:conf/cvpr/AndriyenkoSR12}, IHTLS \citep{DBLP:conf/iccv/DicleCS13}, H\textsuperscript{2}T \citep{DBLP:conf/cvpr/Longyin14}, CMOT \citep{DBLP:conf/cvpr/BaeY14}, TBD \citep{DBLP:journals/pami/GeigerLWSU14}, MHT \citep{DBLP:conf/iccv/KimLCR15}, IOU \citep{DBLP:conf/avss/BochinskiES17} and KIOU \citep{DBLP:conf/avss/LyuCDLWCCSMDCBG18}.
+All codes of the object detection and tracking algorithms are publicly available or provided by the authors of the corresponding publications.
+All these methods take object detection results in each frame as inputs and generate target trajectories to complete tracking task.
+We use the \ds-train set to determine the parameters of these methods empirically\footnote{We use the grid search of one parameter over a range of values while keep other parameters fixed.
+For each setting of parameters of the tracker, we generate a PR-MOTA curve and compute the corresponding PR-MOTA score.
+Then, we determine the parameters of the tracker corresponding to the maximum PR-MOTA score.}, and the \ds-test set for performance evaluation.